 A recent study published last week in the American Journal of Clinical Nutrition found that a higher intake of certain foods may help men sustain erections during sex.

 Surveying over 25,000 men during the span of 10 years, researchers from Harvard University and the University of East Anglia discovered that flavonoids, a compound found in a number of fruits and vegetables, reduced the risk of erectile dysfunction in men under the age of 70.
 Foods that are abundant in flavonoids include blueberries, peaches, celery, hot peppers and apples.
+If you’re experiencing erectile dysfunction, then you can visit the Atlantic Urology Clinic website to learn more about treatments.

 At the beginning of the study, the subjects did not report having difficulties maintaining erections.
 They were required to fill out a questionnaire every four years to track their health and diets.
 The participants were also asked to rate their erectile function in the year 2000, 2004 and 2008.
 Ten years later, researchers found that men who ate foods rich in flavonoids were less likely to have problems with sustaining an erection versus men who ate foods with less flavonoids.